Kerr-Addison Mine: Gold discovery

 In the very late 19th century, Ignace Tonené, chief of the Teme-Augama Anishnabai community, discovered gold ore on the side of Larder Lake.
-Although Tonené properly registered his staking claims, the registration was not respected, and European settlers "jumped" his claim, registering it again in their name.
+Although Tonené properly registered his staking claims, the registration was not respected, and European settlers jumped his claim, registering it again in their name.
 At that time, the Indian Act of 1876 prevented Indigenous people from hiring lawyers.

 In 1904, H. L. Kerr examined the area north of Larder Lake and concluded he should revisit it for further investigation.
 Kerr was a 1903 graduate of the University of Toronto who had spent one week of geological mapping as an assistant at the Geological Survey of Canada.
 Kerr shared his analysis with William Addison, who visited the area in 1906 and discovered Dr Reddick of Ottawa already surveying it.

 Kerr and Addison registered their claim in 1906, Dr Reddick of Ottawa registered a claim for the adjoining property, and the Ottawa-based Chesterville-Larder Lake Gold Mining Company Ltd registered the Hummel-Kearns claim in 1906 or 1907.
 Kerr-Addison Gold Mines was formed.

 Start of mining

-Ownership of the mine passed between three companies, the third being Associated Goldfields Limited, who bought both the Kerr-Addison mine, and the adjacent Reddick mine, in 1917.
+The ownership of the mine passed between three companies, the third being Associated Goldfields Limited, who bought both the Kerr-Addison mine, and the adjacent Reddick mine, in 1917.
 The company became Canadian Associated Goldfields in 1921 before going bankrupt in 1928.
 Proprietary Mines Limited was then formed and took over the mines, and an additional nearby sixteen claims.